OdysseyPTA/OdysseyPTA.github.io/ticketing.md

 Respectfully and patiently.
 Go somewhere that Odyssey community members hang out (e.g., afterschool pick-up, Coffee Cart, etc.) and find someone to talk to.

-Within the context of ticketing, we're experimenting with a Discourse server to supplement other means.
+Within the context of ticketing, we're experimenting with a Google Group to supplement other means.
 A link should have been included with the ticket announcement and should be on the ticketing form.[^3] If you use Facebook, you can check the Odyssey Facebook group.

 [^3]: If a link was not included in the announcement and is not on the ticketing form, then most likely the experiment failed and we haven't updated the FAQ yet.